ArunGaonkar/arungaonkar.github.io/_pages/blogposts.md

 I believe this is a great initiative and I hope it will be available in every institution around the world.
 I am glad that students and researchers can take full advantage of this facility at no cost.

-# 1. Copying from one Google sheet to another google sheet
+## 1. Trouble in Copying from one Google sheet to another google sheet.

 *(Date: 05/14/2023)*